johnnyreilly/jquery-validation-globalize/README.md

 An extension to the jQuery Validation Plugin which makes it use Globalize for number and date parsing (enabling simple internationalized validation).

 This extension has the following dependencies:
-- jQuery
-- jQuery Validation
+- jQuery Validation (which itself depends on jQuery)
 - Globalize

 ##Getting started